awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 Using the AWS SDKs, you can build applications that work with any AWS service, including Amazon S3, Amazon DynamoDB, AWS IoT, AWS Greengrass, and more\.
 In the context of AWS Greengrass, you can use the AWS SDK inside deployed Lambda functions to make direct calls to any AWS service\.

 AWS IoT Device SDKs
-The AWS IoT Device SDKs helps you connect your device to AWS IoT or AWS Greengrass services\.
-Devices must know to which AWS Greengrass group they belong and the IP address of the AWS Greengrass core to which they should connect\.
+The AWS IoT Device SDKs helps devices connect to AWS IoT or AWS Greengrass services\.
+Devices must know which AWS Greengrass group they belong to and the IP address of the AWS Greengrass core that they should connect to\.
 Although you can use any of the AWS IoT Device SDKs to connect to an AWS Greengrass core, only the C\+\+ and Python Device SDKs provide AWS Greengrass\-specific functionality, such as access to the AWS Greengrass Discovery Service and AWS Greengrass core root CA downloads\.
 For more information, see [AWS IoT Device SDK](https://aws.amazon.com/iot/sdk/)\.

 AWS Greengrass Core SDK
 The AWS Greengrass Core SDK enables Lambda functions to interact with the AWS Greengrass core on which they run in order to publish messages, interact with the local Device Shadow service, or invoke other deployed Lambda functions\.
 This SDK is used exclusively for writing Lambda functions running in the Lambda runtime on an AWS Greengrass core\.
 Lambda functions running on an AWS Greengrass core can interact with AWS cloud services directly using the AWS SDK\.
 The AWS Greengrass Core SDK and the AWS SDK are contained in different packages, so you can use both packages simultaneously\.
-You can download the AWS Greengrass Core SDK from the **Software** section of the [ AWS IoT console](https://console.aws.amazon.com/iot/home)\.
+You can download the AWS Greengrass Core SDK from the **Software** page of the [AWS IoT console](https://console.aws.amazon.com/iot/home)\.
 The AWS Greengrass Core SDK follows the AWS SDK programming model\.
 It allows you to easily port Lambda functions developed for the cloud to Lambda functions that run on an AWS Greengrass core\.
 For example, using the AWS SDK, the following Lambda function publishes a message to the topic `"/some/topic"` in the cloud:

 ```
 import boto3

 client = boto3.client('iot-data')
 response = client.publish(
 	topic = "/some/topic",